JFK24/RASflow/README.md

 annotation files to skip slow and often failing internet queries.
 Main limitation: gene annotations limited to human genes (to be fixed later)

+## To do

+* Use gene annotation file for any species

 ## Workflow
 <img src="https://github.com/zhxiaokang/RNA-Seq-analysis/blob/master/workflow/workflow_chart.jpg" width="450">